FERI-DEM/.github/profile/README.md

 It's a student project about ....

 ## Default Repository branches
-Every code repositroy needs atleast a `main` and `development` branch.
+Every code repositroy needs at least a `main` and `development` branch.

 ## Branch naming conventions
 - your_name/feat/ticket_name/branch_name